james-minton/rtcc/site/content/chapters/organizing-for-a-just-and-powerful-implementation.md

 Included in this section:

-* Frequently Asked Questions: A “know your rights” type document that answers the most pressing questions for tenants about Right to Counsel.
+* **Frequently Asked Questions**: A “know your rights” type document that answers the most pressing questions for tenants about Right to Counsel.
-* Facilitation Guide and Q&A for Panels and Presentations on Right to Counsel and Implementation: Designed to educate the public on implementation.
+* **Facilitation Guide and Q&A for Panels and Presentations on Right to Counsel and Implementation**: Designed to educate the public on implementation.
-* New Website--Eviction Free NYC: We created a new website to help tenants navigate RTC and connect with attorneys and community groups!
+* **New Website--Eviction Free NYC**: We created a new website to help tenants navigate RTC and connect with attorneys and community groups!

 <h3>Frequently Asked Questions About the Right to Counsel</h3>